Diary of Cyril John Percy Hill, 1917 - Part 2

 kept in Dardinelles.
 Place absolutely stiff

 with mines.
-Sand four while returning
+Sank four while returning

-to Mudres.
+to Mudros.

 boiler cleaning and making ship

-look pretty, managed to give ship
+look pretty, Managed to give ship

-a coat of pain which was badly
+a coat of paint which was badly

 needed.

 Nov 7th.
-Left Mudres for Salonika
+Left Mudros for Salonika

 and arrived at 8 AM Nov 8th.
 Taking